hansenp/diachrscripts/docs/jupyter_notebooks.rst

 Performing various analyzes on unbalanced interactions
 ******************************************************

-We have implemented all analyzes following the calling of unbalanced interactions in different Jupyter Notebooks.
+We have implemented all analyzes following the calling of unbalanced interactions in different Jupyter notebooks.
 The ``DiachromaticInteractionSet`` is the central data structure in all of these analyzes.
 It can be created from an interaction file generated with ``DICer``.